ARCLeeds/wrf-build/WRFInstallation.md

 ##Static Data

 The WRF weather modelling system requires a number of data files.

+For the purpose of the practice forecast that is to be performed by Julieannes students all of the static and real time data is include in with this installer.However the real time data is obviously not current.

-These data are all available via the WRF website however we have downloaded and bundled all of the data in with this installer so everything that is available is included in this package.
-(July 2016) If there are further data made available you should be able to obtain it from this link.
+The full data set is a vailable at the WRF website however we have downloaded and packaged all of the data and a copy will be made available to our users.

-The data packaged with this installer expands to over 10GB of data therefore make sure there is enough room on your device before beginning an installation.==If you are installing on the ARC system please first move to /nobackup/username before atttempting to build and install the program as there will not be sufficient storage available in your HOME directory.==
+The full data set expands to over 100GB of data therefore make sure there is enough room on your device before beginning an installation.==If you are installing on the ARC system please first move to /nobackup/username before atttempting to build and install the program as there will not be sufficient storage available in your HOME directory.==

 ##Real-time Data

+If one would like a more up to date real time data set to run the wrf model against then they can be retrieved from the sources given below.

 For em_real cases to run real-time data is required.
-This data provides initial conditions and lateral boundary conditions and usually is provided in the form of a grib2 file. provided by a previously run external model or or anlysis.For a semi operational set up the meterological data is usually sourced from a global model , which requires locating the WRF model's domains anywghere on th e globe
+This data provides initial conditions and lateral boundary conditions and usually is provided in the form of a grib2 file and provided by a previously run external model or anlysis.
+For a semi operational set up the meterological data is usually sourced from a global model, which requires locating the WRF model's domains anywghere on the globe.

 The national centre for environmental prediction  (NCEP) run the Global Forecast System (GFS) model four times daily (hence data is available for 00:00,06:00,12:00,18:00)This is a global, isobaric, 0.5 degree latitude/longitude, forecast data set that is freely available and is usually accessible  + 4h after the initiallization time period.